PiyushDangre/study-notes/Java/Multithreading_Concurrency_Notes.md

 As the memory is read from cache, main and registers, the objects are scattered across the memory model.
 There needs to be synchronization between various threads while reading/writing back objects to main memory.

+>  Parts of the thread stacks and heap may sometimes be present in CPU caches and in internal CPU registers.